 - 1. On 1 July 2003 the Position Level Matrix (Functie Niveau Matrix; FNM) became effective.
 Parties have also adopted a 'Complaint Regulation Job Evaluation FNM' for research institutes, for which a joint complaints advice committee at WVOI-level was established with an independent chairman.
 This committee's advice in disputes will be by unanimity.
 The employer shall accept this advice unless reasonableness and fairness dictate otherwise.
-The complaints advice committee is established for the duration of the introduction period, but will continue to exist until 1 January 2008.
-The functioning of the complaints advice committee will be evaluated in 2007. - 2.
+The complaints advice committee is established for the duration of the introduction period, but will continue to exist until 1 July 2008.
+The functioning of the complaints advice committee will be evaluated before 1 July 2008. - 2.
 As for the amendments of fiscal rules for saving vacation days for pre-pension, the appropriate regulations in this Collective Labour Agreement are adjusted as of 1 October 2003.
 They now comply with the decision requested from the State Secretary of Finance and given in a letter dated 30 October 2003.
-His decision, subsequently officially explained in more detail in e-mail dated 15 December 2003, is the following: - Leave saved in the years 2001-2003 can be used for pre-pension until 1 January 2007, at the latest. - Leave saved in years before 2001 can also be used for pre-pension after 1 January 2007. - As of 1 October 2003 leave can no longer be saved for pre -pension. - 3.
-Parties agree to make a study of a more flexible rewarding system so that in a subsequent Collective Labour Agreement steps may be made towards flexible rewarding. - 4.
-With regard to employability, parties agree to a study which will explore customised conditions of employment may be developed, taking into account the specific position of the employee and the stage in his career.
+His decision, subsequently officially explained in more detail in e-mail dated 15 December 2003, is the following: - Leave saved in the years 2001-2003 can be used for pre-pension until 1 January 2007, at the latest. - Leave saved in years before 2001 can also be used for pre-pension after 1 January 2007. - As of 1 October 2003 leave can no longer be saved for pre -pension.

-ARTICLE 13.4 ALLOCATION OF BUDGETS
+ARTICLE 13.8 ALLOCATION OF BUDGETS

 - 1. It has been agreed that SOP/SROI budgets and the "The Years Count" budget, as a rule, go towards covering expenditure on employee participation in the current SROI. - 2.
 In principle, the Quality Policy Budget should either be earmarked for the employee's right laid down in article 6.4, to receive professional career consultation once every 5 years or for the purpose of employability. - 3.
 If monies remain from any of the relevant budgets, a proposal for their allocation shall be made by the organization in the Local consultation. - 4.
-Finally, parties have agreed that, if the SOP/SROI and the Years Count budgets are not adequate for covering the costs of participation in the SROI, the Quality Policy budget can be used. - 5.
-An account will be given of the spending of the specified budgets in the Local Consultation.
+Finally, parties have agreed that, if the SOP/SROI and the Years Count budgets are not adequate for covering the costs of participation in the SROI, the Quality Policy budget can be used.

+- 5. An account will be given of the spending of the specified budgets in the Local Consultation.
 As from 1 March 2001 the decentralised labour conditions monies will be indexed, in compliance with the modifications to the currently agreed OI Collective Labour Agreement wages.
 In addition, general discounts and bonuses concerning the P section of financing shall also make headway into this indexation. - 6.
 The expenditures for child-care in 2001 shall, insofar as they were for the account of the decentralised terms of employment monies, be scrapped from this.
 This sum will be structurally factored into the lump sum of the different organizations as from 1 January 2002. - 7.
 The costs resulting from the implementation of the Work and Care Act in chapter 5 of this Collective Labour Agreement, shall insofar as these exceed the schemes in this act for the time being be for the account of the decentralised terms of employment monies. - 8.
 The means currently allocated by the Ministry of Education, Culture and Science for labour market policy for the OI-sector/Research Institutes Sector will be added to the lump sums of the institutes and will then be fully placed at the disposal of SoFoKleS.